 Deborah, in her support role, said that she liked 'feeling like I've been of use to people'.

 After describing his work, Ted noted, 'I kind of feel like I'm, you know, doing something that matters.'
-He added that his work with the local authority's estates and regeneration work was important because he felt that 'some version of good government and public services matters', and conceived of his work as contributing to 'the good of the people of [the city]'.
-In her work with young children, Grace spoke of getting 'enormous satisfaction from helping them to develop as little people'.
+He added that his work with the local authority's estates and regeneration work was important because he felt that 'some version of good government and public services matters', and conceived of his work as contributing to getting 'enormous satisfaction from helping them to develop as little people'.